Oracle XE 11.2. and MariaDB 10.1 integration on Ubuntu 14.04 and Debian systems

 sudo alien --scripts -d oracle-xe-11.2.0-1.0.x86_64.rpm

-This step might take some time.
-You may proceed steps 7)-11) in the meanwhile in another terminal window.
+This conversion step might take some time.
+You can proceed with the following configuration steps in a separate terminal window while it runs.

 #!/bin/bash